sweetnightkitty/BST-odin/README.md

 7. Confirm that the tree is balanced by calling isBalanced.
 8. Print out all elements in level, pre, post, and in order.

-## Instructions:
+## Installation:

+First you will need to fork a copy of this repository to your Github account, and then use the git clone command to clone it to your local environment.

-If you wish to view this project, just simply load in your browser, and view the console to see the result of each of the Driver Script steps.
+Then just simply load in your browser locally, and view the console to see the result of each of the Driver Script steps.